 I have built-ins that go the whole length of one wall and stop just before the two side windows.
 I would draw them in the plan like the image below.
 You can see using the squares that my built-ins measure 2′ deep x 16′ long.

-In the example below (bottom measurements starting from the right) I start off with a 2’8″ wall then have a window measuring 3’1″ Then there is more wall space at 2’3″, then a window 3’1″, then wall 2’3″, then window 3’1″, a wall space at 9″ and finally my built-ins measuring 2′ deep.
+In the example below (bottom measurements starting from the right) I start off with a 2’8″ wall then the size of the windows measuring 3’1″ Then there is more wall space at 2’3″, then a window 3’1″, then wall 2’3″, then window 3’1″, a wall space at 9″ and finally my built-ins measuring 2′ deep. *I missed the 9″ measurement in the drawing sorry.

 If you add up all of those individual measurements they should total the whole length of the wall.
 If it doesn’t, re-check your measurements.